eure-kai/PythonRepos/README.md

 # PythonRepos
-A repo containing all my past Python repos, combined for convenience (October 2021).
+A repo containing all my past Python repos, combined for convenience.
 I'll be putting my Python projects in this repo from now on instead of creating separate repos unless they are big projects.